learn-co-curriculum/python-p3-instance-methods/README.md

 By defining `bark()` within the `Dog` class, `bark` becomes a method of all instances of Dogs.
-Let's create a second instance of `Dog`, `snoopy`, and verify that snoopy also knows how to bark by running `ruby lib/dog.py` again.
+Let's create a second instance of `Dog`, `snoopy`, and verify that snoopy also knows how to bark by running `python lib/dog.py` again.

 ```py
 class Dog: